2468scout/Slackbot/README.md

 * Slack Bot (duh)
 * Connection with scouting server/client? (plz elaborate here)
 * The ability to request team stats through Slack
-* make it respond to when you type "#somenumber" and make it remember the number so it can fetch that team's data
+* So you need it to basically send a lot of the data for a team whenever someone sends "#teamnumber" in any message
+* * for example if I was talking to someone and said "Let's look at #2468 stats" it would pop up the stats for team 2468

 ### What needs to be tested? (code written, not tested) ###